bmeviauac01/datadriven/docs/seminar/ef/index.md

 The goal of the seminar is to practice writing Linq queries and working with Entity Framework.

-!!! important "Entity Framework ~~Core~~"
+!!! important "Entity Framework Core"
-    In this seminar, we are using Entity Framework available in the .NET Framework and not the cross-platform Core version.
-The usage of Linq is very similar, if not identical in both technologies.
-The visual code generation technology, however, is only available in the .NET Framework and Entity Framework.
+    In this seminar, we are using .NET 6 (former .NET Core) available as a cross-platform .NET version for Windows, Linux and Mac.

 ## Pre-requisites

 Required tools to complete the tasks:

-- Microsoft Visual Studio 2022 (_not_ VS Code)
+- Microsoft Visual Studio 2022
 - Microsoft SQL Server (LocalDB or Express edition)
 - SQL Server Management Studio
 - Database initialization script: [mssql.sql](https://raw.githubusercontent.com/bmeviauac01/adatvezerelt/master/docs/db/mssql.sql)